 I am Mrs. Eagin Evans the school counselor at Highland Rim School.
 I received my Bachelor's degree in Psychology and my Master's degree in School Counseling from Middle Tennessee State University.
-This is my third year as being the school counselor at Highland Rim.
+This is my fourth year as being the school counselor at Highland Rim.
 I absolutely love being at HRS and getting to know all the students.
-I love helping them in anyway I can.

-I go into the K-3 classrooms every other week where I teach guidance lessons on various topics including self-esteem, manners, citizenship, kindness, responsibilities, conflict resolution, career education, and more.
-I am typically in the Intermediate school every week and work with them on manners, goals, testing, citizenship, character, and career topics.
+I go into the K-5 classrooms every other week where I teach guidance lessons on various topics including self-esteem, bullying behavior, manners, citizenship, kindness, responsibilities, conflict resolution, career education, and more.

 With middle school, I go into their computer class every other week and focus a lot of time on career/college readiness, bullying behavior and conflict resolution, peer pressures, and kindness toward others.

-With 8th grade students, I focus a lot of their time on preparing for the transition to Ninth Grade Academy, Lincoln County High School, and preparing for college and life after high school.
+With 8th grade students, I spend a lot of time with them on preparing for the transition to Ninth Grade Academy, Lincoln County High School, and preparing for college and life after high school.
 I also work with them on developing a 4-year plan that I go over with parents at our 8th grade parent night that is typically scheduled in late March.